Skip to main content

 1st November 2025

-• Product Monitoring: Track prices, ratings, and availability over time
+• Product monitoring: Track prices, ratings, and availability over time

-• Price Tracking: Monitor price changes across different regions
+• Price tracking: Monitor price changes across different regions

-• Competitive Intelligence: Extract structured product data for analysis
+• Competitive intelligence: Extract structured product data for analysis

-• Commerce Integration: Build price comparison and recommendation systems
+• Commerce integration: Build price comparison and recommendation systems

-Shopping cards include comprehensive product details:
+Shopping cards include product details:

-• Product Information: Name, brand, description, detailed specifications
+• Product information: Name, brand, description, specifications

-• Pricing Data: Current price, original price, discount information
+• Pricing data: Current price, original price, discount information

-• Commercial Details: Multiple merchant offers, availability, checkout options
+• Commercial details: Multiple merchant offers, availability, checkout options

-• Media Assets: Product images, checkout-specific images
+• Media assets: Product images, checkout-specific images

-• Offer Details: Merchant-specific pricing, promotional tags, shipping costs
+• Offer details: Merchant-specific pricing, promotional tags, shipping costs

 The shopping cards feature supports: